danielzzz/node-ping/README.md

 var hosts = ['192.168.1.1', 'google.com', 'yahoo.com'];

 for(let host of hosts){
-     // WARNING: -i 2 argument may not work in other platform like window let res = await ping.promise.probe(host, {
+     // WARNING: -i 2 argument may not work in other platform like windows let res = await ping.promise.probe(host, {
            timeout: 10,
            extra: ['-i', '2'],